Skip to main content

 2. Enable Development Mode

-For more information about the two modes, please refer to Mode & Deployment docs.
+For more details on the two modes, see Mode & Deployment.

 3. Develop Data Models